A FAREWELL TO FRINGE – Five Seasons of Weird Science Come to an End

 Enlisted to help prevent this is Special Agent Olivia Dunham (Anna Torv), who witnessed her partner (and boyfriend; awww) succumb to the dastardly workings of just such weird science in the very first episode.
 Determined to find answers, she only found more questions, which eventually led her to one Dr. Walter Bishop (John Noble), an acknowledged expert in both Fringe Science and third world dictator-level scruples, who has long been resident in a psychiatric facility.
 She blackmails his charming, if somewhat unprincipled, son Peter (Joshua Jackson) into helping her handle his difficult father, and soon the three of them, with the aid of the young Agent Astrid Farnsworth (Jasika Nicole) and Olivia’s friend Agent Charlie Francis (Kirk Acevedo), are under the direction of Fringe Division, a joint government task force specializing in the weird and wonderful and creepy.

 One of the most fascinating factors of Fringe is the character of Walter, who comes to us a broken man, his astonishing intellect hampered by years of drug therapy (both prescribed and recreational) and, it later transpires, because he is missing part of his brain.
 Early on, he rouses our sympathy, this fractured, tormented soul who can solve the mysteries of intricate chemical formulae no one has ever seen before but can’t quite remember how to tie his own shoes.
 But we later find out that Walter and his even more amoral lab partner William Bell (Leonard Nimoy) experimented on children – including Olivia – in their bad old days, as well as the fact that Walter broke the universe and opened up our reality to invasion from another for what we can only ascribe to selfish reasons.
-The fact that we can then feel anything but contempt for him after all of that can only be ascribed to the peerless performance of Noble, who gives his Walter a vulnerability and loveable eccentricity that somehow manages to mitigate against the many evils he has done.
+The fact that we can then feel anything but contempt for him after all of that is due almost solely to the peerless performance of Noble, who gives his Walter a vulnerability and loveable eccentricity that somehow manages to mitigate against the many evils he has done.

-His son Peter is also a study in contrasts, on the one hand a cavalier conman with little conscience, on the other an insta-hero who will put himself on the line to solve the Mystery of the Week – and eventually, to save the world more than one.
+His son Peter is also a study in contrasts, on the one hand a cavalier conman with little conscience, on the other an insta-hero who will put himselfc on the line to solve the Mystery of the Week – and eventually, to save the world more than one.
 Whether it is his immediate attraction to the beautiful Olivia, the chance to use his native intellect or his innate love a challenge that makes him commit to the cause, it is hard to say, but for whatever reason he is integral to the team almost from the outset, his impressive ability to do just about anything coming in very handy – especially as he is often the only one who can translate Walter’s incoherent technobabbling into workable scientific theory.

 Astrid, as the junior member of the team, starts off as pretty much the file clerk and database trawler, but before too long she is also aiding Walter in his squicky autopsies as well as cracking codes and occasionally going out into the field, reminding viewers that she is probably more qualified than Peter to act as Olivia’s backup, what with being an actual FBI Agent and all.
 She is also pretty much in charge of the lab’s cow.
 One of the most endearing qualities of her relationship with Walter is his seeming inability to get her name right: Astral, Astringent, Aspirin, Ashram, Afro, Asteroth and, er, Claire are just a few of his misfires.
-Initially this was probably just a reflection of how little Walter cared about this inconsequential government minion, but in later seasons, as she became his caretaker and surrogate daughter, there is no doubt that he does this on purpose, and one had to wonder how long he stayed up at night practicing his next supposed slip.
+Initially this was probably just a reflection of how little Walter cared about this inconsequential government minion, but in later seasons, as she became his caretaker and surrogate daughter, there is no doubt that he does this on purpose, causing one to wonder how long he stayed up at night practicing his next supposed slip.

 The team all serve at the pleasure of Special Agent in Charge Phillip Broyles (Lance Reddick), who begins the series as a lofty figure of stoic authority but throughout the show’s run becomes a member of the Fringe family, as do minor FBI types Charlie (until his untimely death – poor Charlie, he really got the rough end of the Fringe science stick) and later Agent Lincoln Lee (Seth Gabel), who came to us in two different guises in two separate universes, and was equally likeable in both.